Statistics show that nearly 2/3 of divorces in America are initiated and filed by women.

 If your wife desires a divorce, it is likely that she has been unhappy and considering potential options for quite some time.

-If you are committed to changing your wife’s mind, you must first understand her reasoning for considering divorce.
+If you are committed to changing your wife’s mind about wanting a divorce, you must first understand her reasoning for considering divorce.

 Whatever her reasoning, you need to listen with an open heart and without interruption.